HipGraph/MarkovGNN/README.md

 Matplotlib: 3.0.3
 ```

 ## How to run
+To use `random seed` disable the seed-fixing portion in the `main.py` file.
 A list of sample commands to run the MarkovGCN models.
 ```
 python main.py --edgelist datasets/input2f/email.edgelist --label datasets/input2f/email.nodes.labels --eps 0.26 --epoch 200 --alpha 0.1 --nlayers 3 --lrate 0.01 --droprate 0.3 --markov_agg